 The purpose of eyeglasses is to correct or improve vision for people who have near-sightedness (myopia), far-sightedness (hyperopia), presbyopia, and astigmatism.
 As this corrective function affects wearers’ daily life, precise lense manufacturing and mounting are important requirements to provide quality spectacles to the market.

-Part of the EU’s growing concern over the presence of hazardous chemicals in daily-use products has included Nickel, a metal frequently used in alloys.
+Part of the EU’s growing concern over the presence of hazardous chemicals in daily-use products has included nickel, a metal frequently used in alloys.
 Nickel is a known skin allergen, even claiming the title of the American Contact Dermatitis Society’s “Contact Allergen of the Year” in 2008.
 The European Chemicals Agency (ECHA) has continued to strengthen restrictions on Nickel and clarified its definition of ‘prolonged contact with the skin’ in relation to consumer products.

-As part of QIMA's comprehensive spectacle frame testing, Nickel Release in coated metal parts is tested against the ISO 12870 Standard.
+As part of QIMA's comprehensive spectacle frame testing, nickel release in coated metal parts is tested against the ISO 12870 Standard.

-ISO 12870 also focuses on such aspects of eyewear quality as general frame construction (including smooth surfaces and rounded edges); stability in elevated temperatures; resistance to perspiration; resistance to ignition, and many others.
+ISO 12870 focuses on such aspects of eyewear quality as general frame construction (including smooth surfaces and rounded edges); stability in elevated temperatures; resistance to perspiration; resistance to ignition, and many others.